Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

  - Scrummeeting

 Impediments:
- - Andreas need help with the coastlines.
+ - Andreas needs help with the coastlines.
- - Jakob need to change focus to the model and the new datasctructure.
+ - Jakob needs to change focus to the model and the new datasctructure.

 Notes from meeting:
- - We are making fine progress, however with yesterdays lecture some obstacles have arised.
+ - We are making fine progress, however with yesterday's lecture some obstacles have appeared.
-   We need to change the datastructure.
+ - We need to change the datastructure.

 Next meeting:
-Friday (tomorrow) at 8.45
+Friday the 17 of March (tomorrow) at 8.45

 ## Logbook 17/3 (Scribe Mollerup)
 What we will do today: